GoldenGamerLP/Minesumo/README.md

 ## Abstract

-This is a Minecraft plugin for Sumo tournaments.
+This is a Minecraft extension for the gamemode **Sumo**.
 The plugin was developed for [Minestom](https://github.com/Minestom/Minestom).

 ## Features